Does the embedded atom model have predictive power?

 D.K.
 Belashchenko† National University of Science and Technology "MISIS", Leninskii prosp.
 4, Moscow, 119049, Russian Federation

-Using examples of potassium, rubidium, aluminum, iron, nickel, and tin models, it is studied how well the properties of the metal are described by the EAM potentials calculated using the shape of the shock adiabats and/or the data of static compression (function of cold pressure).
-To obtain consistent results, account has to be taken of the contributions of collectivized electrons to energy and pressure, especially in the case of transition metals.
-Accounting or neglecting electronic contributions has little effect on the calculated melting lines of the models, on the self-diffusion coefficients, and on the viscosity.
+Potassium, rubidium, aluminum, iron, nickel, and tin embedded atom models (EAMs) have been used as examples to ascertain how well the properties of a metal are described by EAM potentials calculated from the shape of shock adiabats and/or static compression data (from a function of cold pressure).
+Verification of the EAM potential implies an evaluation of its predictive power and an analysis of the agreement with experiment both at 0 or 298 K and under shock compression.
+To obtain consistent results, all contributions of collectivized electrons to energy and pressure need to be taken into consideration, especially in transition metals.
+Taking account of or ignoring electronic contributions has little effect on the calculated melting lines of the models, self-diffusion coefficients, and viscosity.
 The shape of the melting line is sensitive to the behavior of the repulsive branch of the pair contribution to the EAM potential at small distances.

 Typically, an English fulltext is available in about 3 months from the date of publication of the original article.

 Keywords: embedded atom model (EAM), molecular dynamics method, embedding potential, electronic contributions, predictive power, tandem, static compression, shock compression PACS:02.70.−c, 64.30.−t, 64.70.D− (all) DOI:10.3367/UFNe.2020.01.038761 URL: https://ufn.ru/en/articles/2020/12/a/ Citation: Belashchenko D K "Does the embedded atom model have predictive power?"
 Phys.
 Usp.63 1161–1187 (2020)